-Break it down and define scope
+Break it down and define the scope

 Begin to break down your major goal into smaller more visible goals, and decide who is going to be accountable for which segments of the project, based on your predetermined roles and responsibilities.
-By breaking down your larger objective, your project will become more manageable, your team will feel less stress and will have more direct focus on the tasks at hand.
+By breaking down your larger objective, your project will become more manageable, your team will feel less stress and will have a more direct focus on the tasks at hand.
 Spend time here.
-Determine your major objectives, tasks and deadlines.
+Determine your major objectives, tasks, and deadlines.
 Rushing through this process will only lead to more challenges down the road.